If bailiffs knock on your door…

 - When they come, be polite but firm.
 Make it clear that you know your rights, you won't be intimidated, and you are not going to let them in.
 If they need to show you ID, they can pass it through the letter box.

-- It's generally sensible to come to an arrangement with the bailiff to pay, unless you don't agree that the debt is yours.
+- It is generally sensible to come to an arrangement with the bailiff to pay, unless you don't agree that the debt is yours.
 But it is advisable to get advice before agreeing to anything, unless you are sure you want to proceed.

 - Call the police if the bailiffs are threatening or very aggressive, or have forced entry.

-If the bailiffs don't get money from you to pay your debt, or don't get your belongings to sell to pay it, it doesn't mean that action to make you pay the debt will stop.
-There are other ways the company you owe money to can make you pay up.
+If the bailiffs don't get money from you to pay your debt, or your belongings to sell, it doesn't mean that action to make you pay the debt will stop.
+There are other ways the creditor can make you pay up.
 They may be able to get deductions from your wages if you are working, or deductions from your benefits.
 Exactly what they can do depends on the type of debt you owe.
 In council tax cases, you can go to prison if you simply refuse to pay.
-So, it is important that you keep trying to arrange a payment schedule, even after they've gone.
+So, it is important that you keep trying to arrange a payment schedule, even after the bailiffs have gone.
 Don't ignore the debt.
-Take advice now!
+Get advice now!